clio/dead_code_detector/README.md

 ## Code of Conduct

-Everyone interacting in the Undertaker project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/clio/undertaker/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the DeadCodeDetector project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/clio/dead_code_detector/blob/master/CODE_OF_CONDUCT.md).